iAmGiG/BotnetTrafficAnalysisFederaedLearning/README++.md

 * the first federated action.
 * the task is then performed on the clients
 * the clients feedback the tff.federated_average

+# update log:
+* managed to review some test code from the experimental/simulation section.
+* this code will may produce simulation results
+* see anomaly-detection/simple_fedagv_test_revieing_edit.py
+* see anomaly-detection/README for details